StianRampoldi/VLES_lagoon_ES/README.md

 * regulation of provisioning services
 * regulation of the activation of the MOSE (movable water barrier system)
 * regulation of canals excavation
+In the model are included for example the impact of the segrasses meadows done within the project [Seresto](https://www.isprambiente.gov.it/it/progetti/cartella-progetti-in-corso/acque-interne-e-marino-costiere-1/progetti-conclusi/life-seresto).

 ### TIMEFRAME